 “Highlights included unforgettable guest appearances from Look Mum No Computer, Girls Don’t Sync, Callum Easter, Lewis Hancox, and Corinne Bailey Rae – a line-up that truly reflected our student community.
 Bandeoke made a brilliant debut in Liverpool and Leeds, and the atmosphere throughout the week was nothing short of electric.”

-Our students were also able to take part in Bandeoke, an event where attendees were invited to grab an instrument and join our amazing band on stage to perform from a catalogue of songs.
+Bandeoke is popular event where attendees are invited to grab an instrument and join our amazing band on stage to perform from a catalogue of songs.

 Industry guests include Lewis Hancox who shared his experiences in content creation with students at SAE’s Leamington Spa campus.